The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Recording and production

 On 8 November 1971, the band recorded initial versions of "Star" (then titled "Rock 'n' Roll Star") and "Hang On to Yourself", both of which were deemed unsuccessful.
 Both songs were rerecorded three days later on 11 November, along with "Ziggy Stardust", "Looking For a Friend", "Velvet Goldmine", and "Sweet Head".
-The next day the band recorded two takes of "Moonage Daydream", one take of "Soul Love", two takes of "Lady Stardust", and two takes of a new version of The Man Who Sold the World track "The Supermen".
+The next day the band recorded two takes of "Moonage Daydream", one of "Soul Love", two of "Lady Stardust", and two of a new version of The Man Who Sold the World track "The Supermen".
 Three days later on 15 November, the band recorded "Five Years" as well as unfinished versions of "It's Gonna Rain Again" and "Shadow Man".
 Woodmansey described the recording process as very fast-paced.
-He said they would record the songs, listen to them back and if they didn't capture the sound they were looking for, they recorded them again.
+He said they would record the songs, listen to them, and if they did not capture the sound they were looking for, record them again.
 On that day a running order was created, which included the Chuck Berry cover "Around and Around" (titled "Round and Round"), the Jacques Brel cover "Amsterdam", a new recording of "Holy Holy", and "Velvet Goldmine".
 "It Ain't Easy" was absent from the list.
 According to Pegg, the album was to be titled Round and Round as late as 15 December.

 After the 15 November session the group took a break for the holiday season.
-Reconvening on 4 January 1972, the band held rehearsals for three days at Will Palin's Underhill Studios in Blackheath, London in preparation for the final recording sessions.
+Reconvening on 4 January 1972, the band held rehearsals for three days at Will Palin's Underhill Studios in Blackheath, London, in preparation for the final recording sessions.
 After recording some of the new songs for radio presenter Bob Harris's Sounds of the 70s as the newly dubbed Spiders from Mars in January 1972, the band returned to Trident that month to begin work on "Suffragette City" and "Rock 'n' Roll Suicide".
-After receiving a complaint from RCA executive Dennis Katz that the album did not contain a single, Bowie wrote "Starman", which replaced "Round and Round" on the track listing at the last minute.
+After receiving a complaint from the RCA executive Dennis Katz that the album did not contain a single, Bowie wrote "Starman", which replaced "Round and Round" on the track listing at the last minute.
 According to biographer Kevin Cann, the replacement occurred on 2 February.
 Two days later, the band recorded "Starman", "Suffragette City", and "Rock 'n' Roll Suicide" bringing the sessions to a close.